Mega Man Star Force (TV series): Dealer

-Heartless is a member of Dealer, and she functions as Mr. King's right hand lady.
-Heartless is revealed to be a spy who originally headed the organization that made it possible to send Kelvin into space.
+Heartless functions as Mr. King's right hand lady.
+Heartless is revealed to be a spy who originally headed the Dealer organization that made it possible to send Kelvin into space.
 Aside from trying to overthrow King, she had also been attempting to make contact with Kelvin who was trapped inside Meteor G. She is also an old friend of Geo's mother.
 It is also implied that "Heartless" is not her real name as Geo's mother reveals that "Heartless" is one of many names she uses.